eshabaweja/complimenter-api/course-1/Week-1.md

 3. **Design** : generate storyboards, wireframes, prototypes.
 4. **Test** : evaluate the product design based on feedback from the user.
 Interact with front-end engineers.
 At this stage, the designs go through at least three phases of testing: internal tests within your company, reviews with stakeholders, and external tests with potential users.
 5. **Launch** : putting your product out there in the real world.
 Start promoting the product.
 Customer support team.
 Reflect.
 Were goals achieved?
 Were timelines met?

+### What makes a Good UX?

+- ```The Design of Everyday Things - Don Norman```
+- Norman doors: push but don't pull
+- Apps : save space by using intuitive icons
+- usable, equitable, enjoyable, and useful

+### UX designer responsibilitites

+- research : pain points, demographics, etc of stakeholders
+- wireframing
+- prototyping
+- creating **information architecture**
+- communicate effectively
+- branding
+- user flows
+- production design

+### Types of UX designers based on strength of skills

+1. Generalist: someone who has more ```breadth``` of knowledge (Jacks of all, Aces of none)
+2. Specialist: has more ```depth``` of design (Ace of one.)
+3. T-shaped: has a lot of breadth but specializes in one.
+(Jack of all, Master of one).
+>Each designer tends to naturally have a little T-shape in their abilities, even at the beginning of their career.
+As you start to work on projects, you’ll probably notice where your strengths and interests lie.

+### User research methods
+- surveys
+- interviews
+- observations